mmlacak/crochess/docs/source/libcc/cctags.rst

         Pawn was sacrificed.
 Non-persistent :term:`tag`, equals to :c:`5`.
         Gained in a move, used or lost in the very same move.

+.. c:function:: char cc_tag_as_char( CcTagEnum ct )

+    Function returning :term:`tag` char, based on tag enum.

+    :param ct: :c:expr:`CcTagEnum` value.
+    :returns: Tag char, one of :c:`CC_TAG_CHAR_*` constants.

+.. c:function:: CcTagEnum cc_tag_from_char( char c )

+    Function returning :term:`tag` enum, based on :term:`tag` char.

+    :param c: A char, expected to be one of :c:`CC_TAG_CHAR_*` constants.
+    :returns: :c:expr:`CcTagEnum` value if valid :term:`tag` character was given, :c:`CC_TE_None` otherwise.

+.. c:enum:: CcLosingTagEnum

+    Enumerates only :term:`tag`\s that can be lost, used in all variants.

+    Values enumerated in losing tag are the same as in ordinary tag.
+    So, conversion between tags changes just type, not value.

+    When converting from ordinary tag enum, `CC_LTE_None` is used for all values not enumerated here.

+    .. c:enumerator:: CC_LTE_None

+        No :term:`tag` was lost, equals to :c:`0`.

+    .. c:enumerator:: CC_LTE_CanRush

+        Pawn lost ability to rush, equals to :c:`1`.

+    .. c:enumerator:: CC_LTE_CanCastle

+        Rook or King lost ability to castle, equals to :c:`2`.

+    .. c:enumerator:: CC_LTE_DelayedPromotion

+        Pawn lost delayed promotion :term:`tag`, equals to :c:`3`.